Shungy/cryptofrens-contracts/README.md

 will be lagging behind the idealized emission schedule, and the sporadic burning of HAPPY will undulate the circulating supply curve.

+### Token Burns

 The burning of the tokens will be incentivized with future products.
 Another mechanism for burning HAPPY is a transaction tax which burns all the tax.
 Transaction tax is initially set to 0% in the HAPPY token contract.

+### Governance

-Governance will be able to change the transaction tax, the maximum supply of HAPPY, and the minter contract.
+On-chain governance will be able to change the transaction tax, the maximum supply of HAPPY, and the minter contract.
 The latter two allows tokenomics of HAPPY to be completely altered.
 This will prevent the need to roll up new versions of HAPPY for every tokenomic change or for a discovery of an exploit.
 However, a major change to tokenomics is unlikely for the short term.
 We will not push for a tokenomic change unless an uprecedented growth of HAPPY takes place.
 And we also pay great attention to create an exploit-free protocol.